Dae Houlihan - Computational Cognitive Science of Emotion

 My work aims to reverse-engineer social intelligence by emulating people's reasoning about emotions.
 My approach emphasizes the use of probabilistic programs, causal methods, and generative models to explain how social cognition works, why it succeeds, and where it fails.
 By describing social cognition in computational terms, these models support the simultaneous development of formal psychological theory and of machines with human-like emotional intelligence.

-I completed my PhD at MIT in the Department of Brain and Cognitive Sciences.
-At Dartmouth, I work with Luke Chang and Jonathan Phillips.
-At MIT, I work with Rebecca Saxe, Josh Tenenbaum and John Gabrieli.
+At Dartmouth, I work with Luke Chang, Jonathan Phillips and Soroush Vosoughi.
+I completed my PhD at MIT in the Department of Brain and Cognitive Sciences, where I worked with Rebecca Saxe, Josh Tenenbaum and John Gabrieli.
 I'm a member of the Center for Brains, Minds and Machines and a fellow at The Dalai Lama Center for Ethics.
 Sometimes I post things on bsky/twitter.

 News